A Guide to Tuition-Free Colleges and Universities for International Students

 Nowadays, you need not to leave your country to benefit from an international education.
 All you need is a computer and internet connection.
 Moreover, there are now a number of Universities offering online courses/degree for free.

 The first such University is University of the People which is a tuition-free, non-profit, online academic institution dedicated to opening access to higher education globally.
-University of the People offers online bachelor’s degree in Management and Computer Science.
+University of the People offers online Associate Degree in Management and Computer Science.

 This was followed by an initiative of MIT and Harvard called edX which is a learning platform that gives students from any country the opportunity to take free online courses offered by three premier Universities in the US – Harvard, MIT, and UC Berkeley.
 Online learners can earn a certificate of completion after completing the course.